stichtingsem/pilot-phase/Project Team/Meeting-12-March.md

 # Actions:
- - Inform members of the Steering Committee on the progress of the SEM PoC.
-Determine position/opinion for the next Steering Committee
-      - Luke, Elias/Clifton, Edwin, Hessel
-      - 5 March
- - Update sheet for Steering Committee
-      - Marcel
-      - 5 March

  - Discuss contents of the entitlement API (MP > LMS)
       - Edwin, Clifton, Luke, Danny
       - 2 March